jayhan94/kilocode-rules/rules-code/implement.md

 [Step: 3]
 <MAKE CHANGES>

-1. Document Current State in files specified by @memory.mdc
+1. Document Current State in files specified in `.kilocode/rules/memory-bank` folder.
 - What’s currently working?
 - What’s the current error/issue?
 - Which files will be affected?